Chevrolet Vega: Stillborn engines

-OHC L-10
+L10 engine

-The optional L-11 engine was part of the Vega development program from December 1968, initially with a tall iron cylinder head that had an unusual tappet arrangement and side-flow combustion chambers.
-The Chevrolet engine group then designed an aluminum crossflow cylinder head with single central overhead camshaft, "hemi" combustion chambers, and big valves.
-This was lighter and about 4 in lower than the Vega production head.
+The Vega 2300 engines came with a tall iron reverse-flow cylinder head.
+The Chevrolet engine group later designed an aluminum crossflow cylinder head with single central overhead camshaft, "hemi" combustion chambers, and big valves to create an engine called the L10.
+This head was lighter and about 4 in lower than the Vega production piece.
+An L10 powered the XP-898 concept car.
 Although numerous prototypes were built and manufacturing tooling started, the engine did not receive production approval.
 It would have given higher performance than the iron-head engine, without its differential expansion head gasket problems.